elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

 ### Squid Example

-So let&#8217;s try this out.
-First let&#8217;s block port 80 traffic to our RHEL6 machine, in our example we will reach the above sites that we created via the squid proxy.
+So let's try this out.
+First let's block port 80 traffic to our RHEL6 machine, in our example we will reach the above sites that we created via the squid proxy.
 To remove the rule, run the following:

     [root@rhel1 ~]# iptables -D INPUT 12

-Now from our rhel5 machine, let&#8217;s try to connect to our site with **elinks**:
+Now from our rhel5 machine, let's try to connect to our site with **elinks**:

     [root@rhel2 ~]# elinks http://rhel1-vh